 1

-The primary way to implement it is via the @tturbo macro in a for-loop, which provides a parallelized version of @turbo.
+The primary way to simultaneously implement SIMD and multithreading is via the @tturbo macro.
+This provides a parallelized version of @turbo in for-loops.
 Unlike the @threads macro, where the application of SIMD optimizations is left to the compiler's discretion, @tturbo enforces its application.

-To illustrate the benefits of @tturbo, let's consider an example that combines two features: SIMD isn't applied automatically by @threads, even when the operation is well-suited for this purpose.
+To illustrate the benefits of @tturbo, let's consider an example where SIMD isn't applied automatically by @threads, even when the operation is well-suited for this purpose.

 x = BitVector(rand(Bool, 100_000))